Top 5 UI/UX Design Agencies In The World — December 2022

 What Should You Know about the UI/UX Design Process?

 The UI/UX design process can be divided into four key phases: preparation, research, architecture flow, and final design.
 While the UI/UX design process usually takes place in that order, it’s important to note that UX UI is a highly iterative process.
-Designers working in this niche often say, “Design is never finished!”
-The reason is that throughout the design process, specialists uncover new insights that may lead them to rethink their initial design decisions.
+Designers in this niche often say, “Design is never finished!”
+The reason is that throughout the designing process, specialists uncover new insights that may lead them to rethink their initial design decisions.

 Preliminary planning and preparation